BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Discussion

 The broader impact of this work lies in its potential to accelerate biological discovery. \bioreason offers a robust tool for gaining deeper, mechanistic insights from genomic data, aiding in understanding complex disease pathways and the formulation of novel research questions.
 The development and application of benchmarks focused on multi-step reasoning, as utilized in this study, will further propel the advancement of AI systems capable of sophisticated biological understanding.

 \paragraph{Limitations.} Despite its strengths, \bioreason has several limitations.
-First, reliance on curated datasets such as KEGG introduces potential biases and limits applicability to less‑characterized genomic regions.
-Second, the computational overhead of encoding long DNA sequences and executing reinforcement learning fine‑tuning (GRPO) increases both training and inference time, which may impede scalability to whole‑genome analyses or real‑time clinical workflows.
-Finally, while \bioreason produces detailed reasoning paths, it currently lacks robust uncertainty quantification mechanisms, constraining its utility in high‑stakes decision‑making contexts.
+Reliance on curated datasets such as KEGG introduces potential biases and limits coverage of less-characterized regions.
+The computational cost of encoding long DNA sequences and applying reinforcement learning (GRPO) raises training and inference time, reducing scalability to whole-genome or real-time settings.
+DNA sequences were truncated to 2048 tokens due to hardware limits, potentially omitting distal context.
+Finally, lack of robust uncertainty quantification limits reliability in high-stakes decisions.

 \paragraph{Future Work.}

 Future work will focus on expanding \bioreason's scope and applicability.
 Key directions include incorporating orthologous sequences to enhance data diversity and model generalizability, and adapting the core framework to other biological modalities such as RNA and protein sequences, thereby addressing a broader range of research questions.
 Additionally, \bioreason's improved variant effect prediction capabilities can be leveraged for impactful applications in genome-wide association studies (GWAS) and clinical mutation interpretation.